-Commonly used gasket materials include EPDM, Viton, NBR, Silicone, and PTFE.
+Commonly used gasket materials in the food processing systems include EPDM, Viton, NBR, Silicone, and PTFE.
 The first four are rubbers, and PTFE is plastic.

 To determine which type of gasket to use, the following are a few simple ways.

 Product temperature is an important factor to look at.
 PTFE, Viton, and Silicone can all handle 200+ degrees Celsius, while EPDM and NBR will fail at around 150 C.

 The cleaning method of your system, CIP and SIP, will also help decide on the gasket to use.

 The steam from SIP will usually bring the process line temperature up to at least 120 C, this will put some on materials with lower temperature rating.
 If steam cleaning is frequent, choosing materials with high temperature resistance could help save gasket replacement costs and time.